 Scammers could intercept the homebuyer’s down payment

-A couple in San Diego, California recently lost $775,000 after they unknowingly wired transfer to a scammer posing to be employees from their escrow company.
+A couple in San Diego, California recently lost $775,000 after they unknowingly wire transferred to a scammer posing to be employees from their escrow company.
 The couple apparently received several unsecured email instructions on how they should transfer the down payment.
 The emails, according to the couple, contains signatures and addresses similar to the contacts in their phones.
 After wiring the money, the couple called the escrow company only to be told that the company never gave them instructions.
 The couple later learned that they wired the funds to a bitcoin exchange account owned by a hacker in Singapore.

 Like the San Diego couple, homebuyers are often left tormented when they lose the funds they intend to use to fulfill their homeownership dreams.
 However, there are safety measures they can do to ensure their funds go to the right hands.